-(d) Commonwealth Criminal Law Priorities
+(f) Commonwealth Criminal Law Priorities

-- (i) Commonwealth criminal law services should focus on: - A. matters where the defendant is a child; - B. matters where the defendant is being charged with a criminal offence for which a sentence of imprisonment is likely to apply should the defendant be found guilty; and - C. assisting persons being detained in custody.
+- (i) Legal assistance services related to Commonwealth criminal law should focus on: - A. matters where the defendant is a child; - B. matters where the defendant is being charged with a criminal offence for which a sentence of imprisonment is likely to apply should the defendant be found guilty; and - C. assisting persons being detained in custody.